Aliases for QPCT Gene

 GeneCards Summary for QPCT Gene

 QPCT (Glutaminyl-Peptide Cyclotransferase) is a Protein Coding gene.
-Diseases associated with QPCT include Pulmonary Neuroendocrine Tumor.
 Among its related pathways are Innate Immune System.
-GO annotations related to this gene include glutaminyl-peptide cyclotransferase activity.
+Gene Ontology (GO) annotations related to this gene include glutaminyl-peptide cyclotransferase activity.
 An important paralog of this gene is QPCTL.

 UniProtKB/Swiss-Prot for QPCT Gene